doc4d/docs/docs/API/MethodClass.md

 #### Description

 The `.source` property <!-- REF #MethodClass.source.Summary -->contains the source code of the `4D.Method` object as text<!-- END REF -->.

+The returned value is the text passed to the `.new()` constructor but reformatted.

 This property is **read-only**.